saseungmin/react-native-gesture-image-viewer/README.md

 ## Performance Optimization Tips

-- Wrap the `renderImage` function with `useCallback` to prevent unnecessary re-renders.
+- Wrap the `renderItem` function with `useCallback` to prevent unnecessary re-renders.
 - For large images, we recommend using `FastImage` or `expo-image`.
 - For handling many images, we recommend using `FlashList`.
 - Test on actual devices (performance may be limited in simulators).